nithinkarnam/nithinkarnam/README.md

 - 🔭 I’m currently working on ***DestiDive(a web app that helps as a blue print for people when planning their trip)***

-- 🌱 I’m currently learning **MongoDB, Express, React, Node,Big Data Analytics A**
+- 🌱 I’m currently learning **MongoDB, Express, React, Node,Big Data Analytics**

 - 👨‍💻 All of my projects are available at [https://nithin-portfolio-one.vercel.app/](https://nithin-portfolio-one.vercel.app/)